calroc/Thun/docs/Correcet_Programming.rst

     () () | ()

-The form says, “if b then a else a”.
-I’ll come back to the interpretation of “Each-Way” as an ``if-then-else`` statement later.
+The form says, "if b then a else a".
+I'll come back to the interpretation of "Each-Way" as an ``if-then-else`` statement later.

 The thing to note here is that the value for ``a`` can be a whole expression which appears twice in the new form: once next to ``b`` and